 I applied a similar approach to identify our other cost items.
 I made a list of suppliers and began figuring out which supplier we had for what.
 Really basic questions.

 We also had to set up legal processes for our clients.
-So for a while I was only doing legal tasks - defining clients proposal and contracts, reviewing and signing NDAs and vendor contracts.
+So for a while I was only doing legal tasks - defining writing business proposals and contracts, reviewing and signing NDAs and vendor contracts.

 This can be frustrating if your true love is finance.
 But you simply won’t be able to do the other exciting work until these operational processes are clearly defined and implemented.
 And by doing these things personally, you’ll find out exactly how the company works, who’s in each team doing what, and especially to identify team gaps and how to make improvements in the future.